dumtux/CM4-NAS-MiniPCIE/README.md

 ## Footprints
 All sockets footprints selected to be most common.
 In standard library of  KiCAD I did not found suitable MicroSD socket.
 And ofcource footprint of CM4 is also taken from Raspberry PI CM4 IO borad.
 All external footprints are in folder LIBS.
 I wanted to install all sockets on one side of the board and there was not much space.
-MicroUSB socket I put on other side of the board below HDMI.
-I assumed that for installing firmware you do not need HDMI.
-May be it is better to put in below microSD card?
+MicroUSB socket I put on other side of the board below MicroSD socket.

 ## On board connectors.
 ### Power input.